FedericoPonzi/Horust/README.md

 ```
 Add execution permissions to it: `chmod +x /tmp/healthcheck.py`.

+#### 4. Build horust:
+This step is only required because we don't have a release yet, or if you like to live on the edge.
+For building horust, you will need [rust](https://www.rust-lang.org/learn/get-started).
+As soon as it's installed, you can build Horust with cargo using: `cargo build --release`

 #### 4. Run horust: "./horust".
 By default it will search services inside the `/etc/horust/services` folder.
 Now every 10 seconds, this will send an http head request to google.it.
 If the response is different than 200, then there is an issue!

 In this case, we're just exiting with a different exit code.
 But in real life, you could trigger other actions.
-Use ctrl+c for stopping horust.
+Use ctrl+c to stop Horust.
 Horust will send a SIGTERM signal to all the running services, and if it doesn't hear back for a while, it will terminate them via a SIGKILL.

 ---